 \subsection{Refining Labels Using Dark Knowledge}

-Given the image $x$ and its corresponding label $y$, the optimization problem~\eqref{eq:eq1} reaches a minimum value only if the predicted probability distribution $\mathbb{S}(f(x;\theta))$ equals the one-hot label $e_y$, which means $f(x;\theta)_y-\max_{i\neq y}f(x;\theta)_i=\infty$.
-Thus, the trained surrogate model needs to output extremely high confidence for the true class compared with other classes.
+Given an image $x$ and its label $y$, the optimization problem~\eqref{eq:eq1} converges a minimum value only if the predicted distribution $\mathbb{S}(f(x;\theta))$ equals the one-hot label $e_y$, which means $f(x;\theta)_y-\max_{i\neq y}f(x;\theta)_i=\infty$, indicating that the trained surrogate model output an extremely high confidence score for the true class.
 However, the fitting target $e_y$ does not describe an image well because an image often contains features of similar classes.
-For example, ImageNet~\cite{deng2009imagenet}, the most famous dataset for image classification, is a hierarchical dataset that contains many subclasses belonging to the category ``dog'', such as ``papillon'', ``chihuahua'', ``Maltese dog'', etc. An image of ``papillon'' will have the features of other ``dog'' categories.
-Moreover, there may even be multiple objects appearing in an image (see Fig.~\ref{fig:pipeline}).
+For example, ImageNet~\cite{deng2009imagenet}, the most famous dataset for image classification, is a hierarchical dataset that contains many subcategories belonging to the category ``dog'', such as ``papillon'', ``chihuahua'', ``Maltese dog''.
+An image of ``papillon'' will have the features of other ``dog'' categories.
+Moreover, there may even be multiple objects appearing in an image.
+An example is illustrated in Fig.~\ref{fig:pipeline}, where there are two images in the Raw Dataset labeled as ``Persian cat'' and ``papillon'', respectively, while they possess features of other cats, dogs, as well as pillows and cars.
 Even if the model achieves high accuracy on classification, the model trained with one-hot labels can not fully extract the features of an image for every class.
-This will have a detrimental effect on adversarial transferability of surrogate model, \atn{which directly} depends on the working mechanism of the \atn{trained} surrogate model, i.e. how \atn{it ``thinks''} an image looks like a dog instead of a goldfish.
-To make \atn{a better surrogate model}, we propose to use the predicted probability distribution of a teacher model as a soft label (also called ``dark knowledge'') during training \atn{surrogate model}. \atn{The soft label} provides more information than a one-hot label, such as ``which 2’s look like 3’s and which look like 7’s''~\cite{hinton2015distilling}.
-This \atn{information of} semantical similarity can help the surrogate model to learn image features better, and thus yield more transferable adversarial examples.
-Given a pretrained \atn{teacher} model parameterized by $\theta_0$, we can train a dark surrogate model parameterized by $\theta_d$ through solving the following optimization problem:
+This will be harmful for adversarial transferability of surrogate model, which directly depends on the working mechanism of the trained surrogate model, i.e. how it thinks ``an image looks like a dog instead of a goldfish''.

+To overcome this weakness, we propose to leverage a pretrained teacher model to extract the dark knowledge from the training data, which is then utilized to train the surrogate model.
+Specifically, the predicted probability distribution of the teacher model serves as a soft label, which provides more information compared to the one-hot label, such as ``which 2’s look like 3’s and which look like 7’s''~\cite{hinton2015distilling}.
+This information can help the surrogate model to learn image features better, and thus yield more transferable adversarial examples.
+Given a pretrained teacher model parameterized by $\theta_0$, we can train a dark surrogate model parameterized by $\theta_d$ through solving the following optimization problem: